Stable Collisionless Tori Around Kerr Black Holes: Fluid Properties

 where $n\equiv\left(-S^\mu S_\mu\right)^{1/2}$ is the proper number density.
 This ensures the proper normalization \( u^\mu u_\mu = -1 \), consistent with the requirement for a timelike four-velocity in general relativity.
 The angular velocity of the fluid, defined as the rate of change of azimuthal angle with respect to coordinate time, is given by:

-It turns out that $\Omega$ is the same in both the Boyer-Lindquist coordinates and the Kerr-Schild coordinates.
+$\Omega$ is the same in both the Boyer--Lindquist coordinates and the Kerr--Schild coordinates.
 Figure \ref{fig:angular_velocity} shows the fluid angular velocity $\Omega$ in the equatorial plane.
 It can be seen that $\Omega$ is super-Keplerian at small radii but sub-Keplerian at large radii.
 This is similar to the Fishbone-Moncrief torus~\citep{1976ApJ...207..962F}.
 Due to the differential rotation, we expect this torus to be an excellent basis for studying the magnetorotational instability (MRI) in the accretion flow.